Introduction to React Fragment

 Conclusion

-In this article, we understood about This and the reason it is so helpful to the developers.
+In this article, we understood This and why it is so helpful to the developers.
 We went through five different examples to understand the different ways to use this same.
-This is easy to use and I hope this article would have explained the ways to use it in a simple and meaningful way.
+This is easy to use, and I hope this article would have explained the ways to use it in a simple and meaningful way.

 Recommended Articles